Localization Driven Quantum Sensing

-So far, majority of the adiabatic sensing protocols have been designed and discussed in the context of conventional second-order quantum phase transitions governed by the Landau theory of spontaneous symmetry breaking.
-However, other kinds of quantum phase transition beyond the Landau theory can also be advantageous, e.g., topological transition~\cite{Bernevig13}, for achieving quantum enhanced sensing~\cite{ Sarkar22}.
-In this realm localization-delocalization transition harbors an enormous potential for quantum-enhanced parameter sensing as well, which is what this letter explores.
-The self-dual symmetry of the well-known Aubry and Andre~\cite{Aubry80} model with quasi-periodic modulation leads to a localization transition as a finite modulation strength, $V_c$.
+Quantum metrology covers a wide gamut of research topics starting from fundamental studies to applications in quantum technology \cite{Pezze18review,Huelga97,Oszmaniec16,Zhou20,Naikoo23,Bhattacharyya22}.
+Recently, a new class of quantum sensing devices, termed adiabatic sensors, have surfaced.
+They exploit cooperative quantum phenomena in isolated quantum many-body systems, such as quantum phase transition~\cite{Sachdev,Dutta,Rams18}, for achieving Heisenberg scaling ~\cite{Zanardi08,Zanardi,Venuti07,Tsang13,Rams18,Garbe20,Mishra21,Gietka21,Chu21,Salado21,Lepori22,Montenegro21,Candia21,Mirkhalaf20,Pezze16,Pezze18,Roscilde18,You07,Zanardi07,Gu10,Braun18,Plenio22PRX,Plenio22Arxiv}.
+The motivation of exploring criticality for sensing stems from the fact that around the critical point the macroscopic quantum state changes drastically even with a small change in the parameter characterizing the external signal.
+It is worth to mention here that such approach of sensing has been employed for classical systems~\cite{classical_sensing}.
+Other kinds of quantum phase transition beyond the Landau theory of spontaneous symmetry breaking can also be advantageous, e.g., topological transition~\cite{Bernevig13}, for achieving quantum enhanced sensing~\cite{ Sarkar22}.
+In this realm, the localization-delocalization transition also harbors an enormous potential for quantum-enhanced parameter sensing, which this letter explores.
+The self-dual symmetry of the Aubry-Andr{\'e}-Harper (AAH)~\cite{Aubry80} model with quasi-periodic modulation leads to a localization transition as a finite modulation strength, $V_c$.
 Further works have confirmed the existence of a many-body localization transition in the presence of weak interactions~\cite{Michal14,Iyer13}.
 There the quantum fidelity susceptibility at the transition point scales as $L^{2/(d \nu)}$~\cite{Thakurathi12,Cookmeyer20}, where $d$ denotes spatial dimension and the scaling exponent $\nu$ is associated with the localization length that scales as $\zeta{\sim}|V - V_c|^{-\nu}$ with $\nu=1$~\cite{Sinha19,Wei19,Bu22}.
-This immediately implies that the sensitivity of the unknown parameter $V$ scales as $L^{2/(d \nu)}$ at the transition point.
-However, it is challenging to experimentally access the fidelity between neighbouring quantum states in QMB systems~\cite{Gu14,Zhang08,Zhang09}.
-As a result, the fidelity-based theoretical understanding does not promise an experimental translation~\cite{Cerezo2020}.
+It immediately implies that the sensitivity of the unknown parameter $V$ scales as $L^{2/(d \nu)}$ at the transition point.
+However, as it is challenging to experimentally access the fidelity between neighbouring quantum states in QMB systems~\cite{Gu14,Zhang08,Zhang09}, the fidelity-based theoretical understanding does not promise an experimental translation~\cite{Cerezo2020}.
 Moreover, although a suitably optimized quantum operator, evaluation of which generally turns out to be non-trivial within the many-body setting, can, in principle, saturate the maximum allowed precision governed by the QFI, it often transpires to be experimentally irrelevant~\cite{Zanardi08}.
-Instead, we need to focus on experimentally accessible observables that may overcome the shot-noise limit (SNL) or the SQL by a sizeable amount and provide a substantial quantum advantage.
-We want to mention here a very recent work on gradient field induced Stark Localization~\cite{Wannier60}, which belongs to a different universality class, has been proposed for quantum-enhanced sensing, where the work is primarily focused on single-particle aspects of QFI~\cite{He23}.
+Instead, we need to focus on experimentally accessible observables that may overcome the shot-noise limit (SNL) by a sizable amount and provide a substantial quantum advantage.
+We wish to mention here a very recent work on Stark Localization~\cite{Wannier60}, which belongs to a different universality class, has been proposed for quantum-enhanced sensing, where the work is primarily focused on single-particle aspects of QFI~\cite{He23}.